ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab2.md

 * RGB2YUV_LOOP_X loop body latency = 8962 cycles
 * RGB2YUV_LOOP_X total loop latency = 8962 x 1920 =17207040 cycles
 * 1 exit clock for the loop = 17207041 cycle

+### Remove the pipeline optimization done by Vitis HLS automatically by adding pipeline off pragma

 ### Turn OFF INLINE and Apply PIPELINE Directive
 #### Create a new solution by copying the previous solution settings.
 Prevent the automatic INLINE and apply PIPELINE directive.
 Generate the solution and understand the output.